 Specialized Mentoring and Advising

-The Office of Undergraduate Studies will review your academic transcript and determine which of your courses will transfer and count towards requirements.
+CWRU’s Office of Undergraduate Studies will review your academic transcript and determine which of your courses will transfer and count towards graduation requirements.
 You will have a faculty advisor in your major as well as CHC faculty and graduate student mentors who will provide you with support and advice along the way.
 All students are also assigned a Student Success Navigator from the Office of Student Advancement.
-The CHC Program Manager, Allison Morgan, will also be a resource for all CHC Scholars throughout their time at CWRU.
+The CHC Program Manager at CWRU, Allison Morgan, will also be a resource for all CHC Scholars throughout their time at CWRU.

 CHC Scholars will be welcomed and introduced to the CWRU campus through a bridge program prior to your first Fall semester at CWRU.
 CHC Scholars will receive a stipend once you have completed the bridge program.
 The bridge program will give CHC Scholars the opportunity to meet the other students in their cohort and to get to know the CWRU campus and different support programs available to all undergraduates, in addition to those specifically provided for CHC Scholars.

 The bridge program includes an academic workshop that will help students hone their humanities research, writing, and analytical skills.
 Students will be introduced to University Circle institutions, which may include the Cleveland Museum of Art, Western Reserve Historical Society, the Museum of Contemporary Art Cleveland, and the Cleveland Museum of Natural History.

 CHC Scholars may apply for funding to support an independent research project that will be completed during their second summer at CWRU.
 Students will be expected to submit a research proposal including a budget that aligns with their interests in the humanities.
-This research project can contribute to a student’s capstone, a requirement for the Bachelor of Arts degree.
+This research project can contribute to a student’s SAGES Capstone, a requirement for the Bachelor of Arts degree.
 The research grants may not be used to pay tuition.